 -Low Dose Naltrexone (also known as LDN and one of the most underrated medications in existence for modulating immune system issues – see “The LDN Book” by Linda Elsegood for details)

 –Restore (the lignite compound from Dr. Zack Bush discussed here)

 –Colostrum (to heal the lining of the gut, since a leaky gut is so often the culprit in autoimmune diseases)

 -Glandular extracts (e.g. organ meats, liver capsules, thyroid glandulars, etc.)

 Colostrum is also fantastic for muscle building, as it is a potent growth hormone precursor and enhances levels of insulin-like growth factor 1 – compounds that many bodybuilders inject with a needle, but that you can easily get with natural colostrum supplementation.
-I get my colostrum from an organic goat farm in Western Washington.

 6. Bone Broth